 Onelegal.com – A private company that lawyers and self-represented parties may use to file their legal documents with the courts.
 Orders are placed online, and documents may be uploaded electronically or sent to Onelegal via fax.
 Licensed process servers are available to personally serve legal pleadings, and will prepare, and upon request, file proofs of service with the court.
 Onelegal also provides party research and document retrieval from courts across the country.

 CourtCall – A private court approved organization that enables attorneys or self-represented parties to appear at court proceedings by telephone.
 By paying a fixed fee in advance, an attorney or unrepresented party can secure a place on the court’s telephonic hearing calendar and make an appearance without leaving their home, office, or other convenient location.
-Parties seeking to make a telephonic appearance must review and comply with California Rules of Court and Local Court Rules.
+Parties seeking to make a “telephonic” or remote appearance must review and comply with California Rules of Court and their Local Court Rules.

 Legal Research and Educational Tools

-California County Public Law Libraries – County law libraries provide free access to legal materials, which often includes legal treatises (California Family Law Practice (CFLR), Family Law (The Rutter Group California Practice Guide), and CEB Practice Books) periodical articles, legal encyclopedias, ALR Annotations, Restatements, and Looseleaf services.
+California County Public Law Libraries – County law libraries provide free access to legal materials, which often includes legal treatises that lawyers use daily to research complicated legal issues (California Family Law Practice (CFLR), Family Law (The Rutter Group California Practice Guide), and CEB Practice Books) periodical articles, legal encyclopedias, ALR Annotations, Restatements, and Looseleaf services.
+Sacramento Law Library has a robust catalog of guides to help DIY divorcing parties and online access to a number of periodicals.

 Cornell Law School, Legal Information Institute – Is a nonprofit that produces and maintains free legal collections online, including state laws, a legal dictionary, legal encyclopedia, and a lawyer directory.